SanderMertens/flecs/docs/Queries.md

 </div>

 ### Member Value Queries
 Queries can match against the values of component members if they are of the `ecs_entity_t` type, and the component type is described with the reflection framework.
 Member value queries make it possible to query on values that can change rapidly without requiring structural changes in the ECS.
-The tradeoff is that other than with the regular, union and toggle storage options there are no acceleration structures to speed up query evaluation, which means that a query has to evaluate each instance of the component.
+The tradeoff is that other than with the regular, `DontFragment` and `CanToggle` storage options there are no acceleration structures to speed up query evaluation, which means that a query has to evaluate each instance of the component.

 The following sections show how to use queries in the different language bindings.